Rhode Island Department of Corrections

-The Rhode Island Department of Corrections (RIDOC) is a state agency of Rhode Island operating state prisons.
-It has its headquarters in Cranston.
+The Rhode Island Department of Corrections (RIDOC) is a government agency of the U.S. state of Rhode Island, responsible for operating state prisons.
+Its headquarters are located in Cranston.

-The Adult Correctional Institutions (ACI) consists of seven prison buildings located on the grounds of the Rhode Island Department of Corrections, five for males and two for females.
-The ACI is located in Cranston, and has an operational capacity of 3,854.
+The Adult Correctional Institutions (ACI) consist of seven prison buildings situated on the RIDOC grounds in Cranston.
+This includes five facilities for males and two for females, with an operational capacity of 3,854 inmates.